-Other ideas for additional site improvements beyond those funded by the PARC grant include: Repair of the concrete sledding hill stairs, new outdoor seating, and improvements to an informal hiking path from the Whealan Pool parking lot to a scenic spot on the Chicago River.
+Other ideas for additional site improvements beyond those funded by the PARC grant include: Repair of the concrete sledding hill stairs (planned in summer 2022), new outdoor seating near the renovated Caldwell building, and scenic river overlook signs and seating from the paved North Branch Trail System.

-A second phase of community outreach will focus on proposed renovations to Edgebrook Golf Course will begin in fall 2021 as part of a larger study of three forest preserve golf courses.
+A second phase of community outreach will focus on proposed renovations to Edgebrook Golf Course began in fall 2021 as part of a larger study of three forest preserve golf courses.

 10-Year Vision Plan

-A complete draft of the Caldwell Preserves 10-Year Vision Plan will be posted here in September 2021, after additional public comments and survey responses are reviewed.
+A complete draft of the Caldwell Preserves 10-Year Vision Plan will be posted here in fall 2022, after additional public comments and survey responses are reviewed.